An Apple Facility That Repairs iPhones in California Won't Stop Calling 9-1-1 -- and Nobody Knows How To Stop It - Slashdot

 For whatever reason, many of the iPhones being repaired at the Apple facility were going rogue and dialing 911.
 But for city officials trying to stop the nuisance and to ensure that a critical emergency resource was not overburdened, fixing the problem has not been easy.
 Despite crediting Apple for being responsive to their pleas for help, Elk Grove officials have been frustrated by the company's inability to fix the problem.
 At one point, officials even discussed the possibility of getting the state government involved and sending police to the factory.

-Repair in a room you can't transmit from (Score:2)
+Repair in a room you can't transmit from (Score:3)

 Re: (Score:2)